SchriderLab/Timesweeper/Notes.md

 - Need to add argparser to all scripts
 - Also double check when /images/ is being created
 - Optimize allele freq mat creation
+- Sliding window test
+  - Sim long chroms, test FIT/HFS/AFS on sliding windows, plot avg confidence scores for each along the length of the chrom

 ---
 #### Updates

+#### 12/2/2021
+- Some pretty drastic overfitting happening on the haps net

+#### 11/30/2021
+- Replaced sorting algo for haps

+#### 11/16/2021
+- Ran sims and pipelines for selection coefficients and windows
+  - High selection coeff degredation in alelle freqs

 #### 11/15/2021
 - Finally fixed haplotypes module, sample sizes were being misrepresented in some of the loops